albydnc/tansSim/readme.tex.md

 Given a particles' array and a rms angle value, a rotation matrix is built with the particles coordinates then a scattering vector is computed via random generation of $\theta$ and $\phi$ values.
 The two are multiplied and the result are the new particle's coordinates, which replace the originals in the array.

 ### Reconstruction
-The recontruction part reads the events from the previous simulation file to reconstruct events' vertexes.
+The recontruction script reads the events from the previous simulation file to reconstruct events' vertexes.
+The reconstruction is taking care of *z* coordinate only, since 3D recontruction with this setup is not as precise and the standard deviation on x and y is small enough.
+#### Reconstruction procedure
+Hits and vertexes are read from the simulation file in a for loop to process every event.
+The size of the reconstruction can be selected when calling the method.\
+Histograms relating hits and multiplicity, hits and Z are filled.
+Those will be used to compute efficiency.\
+The method to reconstruct **z** is then called.
 ##### Tracklet Algorithm
-A simple linear interpolation is done after a large angle filter.
-The results are then plotted and the mode value is returned.
+By reading hits from the arrays, filtering by angle is applied to reduce the following computation.
+The remaining hits are then passed to the tracklet class and correlated by `findZVertex()` which uses a simple linear interpolation to return the **z**.\ Reconstructed **z** coordinates are added to a vector and filled in an histogram; then, from the histogram is extracted the mode value by getting the most frequent value via `findMax(TH1I &data, const double &tol)`; a multiple maximum rejection and average is also implemented.\
+The mode value extracted is then averaged with the nearest values by the `nearAvg()` method, which selects the values in a neighborhood of a specified width.
+The value returned by this method is the definitive reconstructed z.
 ##### Statistics generation
 The reconstruction process will print the resulting statistics, giving the user histograms on:
 + Vertex resolution distribution
-+ Resolution vs Z-axis span` multipleScattering(TClonesArray *particles, double rmsTh)`
++ Resolution vs Z-axis
++ Resolution vs Multiplicity
++ Efficiency vs Z-axis
 + Efficiency vs Multiplicity

-+ Efficiency vs Z-axis span
+To get vertex distribution, the deviation between the generated and the reconstructed coordinate is calculated.\
+To get resolution vs Z-axis, a TGraphErrors is built by extracting rms and rms error from the deviation histograms, which have been filled during the reconstruction.
+The same procedure is applied to the resolution vs multiplicity chart. \
+Efficiency charts are instead built by evaluating reconstructed vs generated vertexes, then a TGraphAsymmErrors is drawn.

+### Results

 ### Simulation and Reconstruction Performance
 **Testbench:**